If you are a writer, then you have heard about Steven Pressfield’s The War of Art.

 Also called as “starting trouble” we face this numerous times.

 I face it every day when I go to work.
-I work in Sales, and everyday I have to fight resistance to pickup the phone and make calls.
+I work in Sales, and every day I have to fight the resistance to pick up the phone and make calls.
 I face resistance each morning when I get ready to work out.
 I face resistance each time I start writing any type of article.